 I call that getting tricked by a business

-Not only can thrifting save you a lot of money over time, it has become cool again, in part thanks to this 2012 smash hit.
+Not only can thrifting save you a lot of money over time, but it has also become cool again, in part thanks to this 2012 smash hit.

-Macklemore hits the nail on the head when he said it’s akin to getting swindled and pimped!
+Macklemore hit the nail on the head when he said it’s akin to getting swindled and pimped!

 4. Cheap Thrills – Sia